sindresorhus/make-synchronous/readme.md

 Returns a wrapped version of the given async function or a string representation to a async function which executes synchronously.
 This means no other code will execute (not even async code) until the given async function is done.

-The given function is executed in a worker or subprocess, so you cannot use any variables/imports from outside the scope of the function.
-You can pass in arguments to the function.
-To import dependencies, use `await import(…)` in the function body.
+The function is executed in a worker or subprocess, so you cannot access variables or imports from outside its scope.
+Use `await import(…)` to import dependencies inside the function.

-It uses [`MessagePort#postMessage()`](https://nodejs.org/api/worker_threads.html#portpostmessagevalue-transferlist) or the V8 serialization API to transfer arguments, return values, errors between the worker or subprocess and the current process.
-It supports most values, but not functions and symbols.
+Uses [`MessagePort#postMessage()`](https://nodejs.org/api/worker_threads.html#portpostmessagevalue-transferlist) or the V8 serialization API to transfer arguments, return values, errors between the worker or subprocess and the current process.
+Most values are supported — except functions and symbols.

 ## Related